tommojphillips/Chip8-SDL2/README.md

   7. Download SDL2 Image VC package [`SDL2_Image-devel-X.X.X-VC.zip`](https://github.com/libsdl-org/SDL_image/releases/download/release-2.8.4/SDL2_image-devel-2.8.4-VC.zip) (direct download link)
      - Extract the `include` and `lib` folders into `Chip8-SDL2/lib/SDL2_Image` you will have to create the `SDL2_Image` directory

-  8. Open .Sln in visual studio and build and run
+  8. Open `vc\Chip8-SDL2.sln` in visual studio and build and run

 The project directory structure should look like this: